 Parents must also complete Georgia’s IMPACT program and satisfy the Department of Human Service’s (DHS) requirements through a combination of interviews and home visits.
 A Suwanee adoption attorney can help you understand and navigate these processes.

-The goal of adoption in Suwanee is to place a child with a loving and nurturing family.
+As skilled attorneys can attest, the goal of adoption in Suwanee is to place a child with a loving and nurturing family.
 However, the impact reaches far beyond giving a child a new home, as the legal effects of adoption can be significant.

 As far as the law is concerned, an adopted child is no different from a biological one.
-This means that an adopted child would be the heir to their parents’ estates and can expect to receive child support from a non-custodial parent in the event of a future divorce.
+This means that the child would be the heir to their parents’ estates and can expect to receive child support from a non-custodial parent in the event of a future divorce.
 The child would be a beneficiary in insurance policies or wills, as well.

 Making the decision to adopt a child can be a wonderful way to expand your family and give a child a better future.
 However, you must convince both the local court and the Department of Human Services that you can provide a good home for the child.
 This includes proving that biological parents no longer have any rights over the child.